darsa-group/darsa-group.github.io/content/post/2022-novo-phd/index.md

 ### Questions

 Meanwhile, do not hesitate to [contact us](mailto:qgeissmann@qgg.au.dk) if you have questions, or want to discuss your interest, ideas...
-If you do so, please *enclose a CV and a brief description of your motivation*.
+Then, please *enclose a CV and a brief description of your motivation*.